maximeg/email_inquire/README.md

     Did you mean john.doe@yahoo.com ?
 ```

-Note that you could even have this validation for your Sign In forms...
+Note that you could even have this validation for your Sign In form...

 ## Development